 Ruling out Andratx and the southwest as too busy, I decided to concentrate the initial search around the Soller/Puerto Soller area.
 Only 20 minutes from Palma city, there would be enough activity for the children, with beaches at Cala Deia and Puerto Soller.
 However, sea view properties are limited – you can discount Sa Figuera to the northwest .
 The first properties with any decent sea view start around Bens D’Avall, which is 8 minutes southwest from Soller town on the road to Deia.
 There were a sprinkling of properties on that coast road, but many were very tired fincas requiring a great deal of renovation, and this was out of the question.
 Asking prices were also well over budget.

-At the beginning of April 2002, Steve and Pauline visited the States and stayed in a waterfront villa in Naples, Florida.
+In the meantime, Steve and Pauline visited the States and stayed in a waterfront villa in Naples, Florida.
 They decided then that their Mallorca home “must, must have frontline sea views!” and increased the budget to £1m.
 Incredibly, even for this budget it was not going to be easy to find the right property.

 WHAT I SAW